IgniteUI/indigo-design-docfx/en/style/material-icons.md

 - Toggle
 - WB

-There is also a set of 360+ additional Material Icons that our team has crafted as an extention to the original Material set for the following categories:
+There is also a set of 360+ additional Material Icons that our team has crafted as an extension to the original Material set for the following categories:

 - Construction
 - Content